Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/AttackersGuide.md

 ## Economics

-The RUN Protocol mechanism is envisioned as a major provider of liquidity.
+The Inter Protocol mechanism is envisioned as a major provider of liquidity.
 It may leave its liquidity in the pool over the long term, and never or seldom collect earnings.
 Does this affect prices or trading volumes adverselyj?
 (More liquidity is expected to provide better prices for traders, so this would be a surprise.)